 Great Recipes For Fresh Pineapple

-Now that you have cut your pineapple into pieces, you can add to any number of recipes.
+Now that you have cut your pineapple into pieces, you can crush it too.
+Add to any number of recipes.
 I love adding it to both sweet and savory dishes.

 Below are some of my favorite recipes that are made even more delicious with fresh pineapple.